Biographies Characteristics Analysis

 Peace Prize

-"with fearless clairvoyance showed the insecurity of man in a world torn by conflict"
+"showed with fearless clairvoyance the vulnerability of man in a world torn by conflict"

 born in Vilna (Russian Empire), citizen of Poland